velniaszs/Fabric_Workspace_Settings/capacity-policies/bau/InitializeCapacityPolicySet.md

 >
 > The Catch does not clean it up, and should not try.
 Deleting a Fabric item from an error handler, on a run that has just demonstrated it does not understand the current state, is how one bad run becomes two.
 >
-> [SyncCapacityPolicySets](docs/flows/capacity-policies/SyncCapacityPolicySets.md) reports it as `Untracked`. **Check the sync report after any `Caught` run on this flow** — it is the only thing that will find the orphan.
+> **Nothing detects the orphan.** The drift scan that would have reported it as `Untracked` was discarded on 2026-09-18 ([discarded/SyncCapacityPolicySets.md](discarded/SyncCapacityPolicySets.md)). **So the `Logging` row from a `Caught` run on this flow is the only signal there is** — read it, and check the holder workspace by hand, or the set stays there indefinitely.

 ---